 Attention to detail is also important for auto mechanics.
 Small changes can have a huge impact on vehicle safety and performance, so it's important for mechanics to pay close attention when inspecting and repairing vehicles.
 This helps ensure that all problems are properly diagnosed and repaired.
 Time management is another important skill for auto mechanics.

-These professionals often lift heavy tools, use jacks and lifts, and remove or install bulky parts from cars.
+They must be able to manage their time effectively in order to meet deadlines and keep customers informed of estimated return dates for their vehicles.
+Physical strength is also important for auto mechanics.
+They often lift heavy tools, use jacks and lifts, and remove or install bulky parts from cars.
 Aspiring mechanics should prepare for the physical demands of their chosen career and ensure that they have sufficient strength, endurance and dexterity to avoid injuries and stresses on the job.
-When inspecting and repairing vehicle systems, automotive technicians must know all the small details.
-Avoiding causes that are easy to overlook can prevent mechanical and electrical breakdowns, which is why you need someone with impeccable attention to detail.